martinmo/rolevm/README.md

 #### Around, Before, After and Replace

-Suppose you have a class `A` that you want to use a base:
+Suppose you have a class `A` that you want to use as a base:

 ```java
 public class A {